KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 ### Filtering Data
 After transforming the data, we inspected it again to ensure data integrity.
 We found that some rows contained negative ride durations.
 We filtered out those rows, resulting in 4,331,641 rows.

+## Analyze
+> After processing our data, we will analyze the cleaned and transformed data to uncover insights and trends.

+We will use the processed data to explore patterns and trends that will help us answer the key business questions.
+### Summary of Analysis
+* There are a total of 4,331,641 rides in 2023
+* Average riding distance = 2.065 Km
+* Average ride duration = 15.95 Min
+* 64.64% of the ride are by member user, which is equivalent to 2,799,920 ride
+* 35.36% of the ride are by casual user, which is equivalent to 1,531,721 ride
+* There are two types of trip: One Way trip and Round Trip
+* 179,849 of the total ride are Round Trip and 4,151,792 rides are One Way trip which is equivalent to 4.15% and 95.85%, respectively.
+* There are three types of bikes: classic, docked, and electric
+    * 2,690,707 rides used classic bike
+    * 76,124 rides used docked bike
+    * 1,564,810 rides used electric bike
+* Summer is the season that saw the highest number of rides with total of 1,693,622 rides, and August has the highest number of rides in summer with total of
+* 3,108,242 rides on weekday and 1,223,399 rides on weekend, which is equivalent to 71.76% and 28.24%, respectively.
+* Part of the day that have the highest total number of rides is Afternoon, but the peakest hour is 17.00 in the evening